 All Florida drivers must have at least the state’s minimum insurance coverage in Florida Statutes § 324.021.
 Insurance companies will reimburse financial losses when the policyholder is responsible.
 If you or a loved one suffered internal bleeding because of a car accident, you may be able to seek payment for losses.

 How much can you sue for?
-Your Miami internal bleeding caused by a car accident lawyer will look over your losses to help you calculate an amount.
+Your Miami car accident lawyer will look over your losses to help you calculate an amount.
 The Law Offices of Anidjar & Levine legal team can ensure the inclusion of all of your crash-related expenses.

 The immediate medical costs for the treatment of serious internal bleeding can cost thousands.
 You will also want to consider future health care expenses.
 For example, If the injury caused long-term brain damage, you or your loved one may need occupational, physical, and speech therapy for months to years.
 In some cases, the damage may be permanent.